diashenrique/iris-on-fhir/README.md

 ## How to Test it

-1. Open in the URL in browser: [http://localhost:64755/iris-on-fhir/launch.html](http://localhost:64755/iris-on-fhir/launch.html)
+* Open in the URL in browser: [http://localhost:64755/iris-on-fhir/launch.html](http://localhost:64755/iris-on-fhir/launch.html)

-2. You can take advantage of the VSCode link shortcurts:
+* You can take advantage of the VSCode link shortcurts:

 ![VS Code](https://raw.githubusercontent.com/diashenrique/iris-on-fhir/master/image/vscode.png)

+* The project it's using the OAuth2 feature, so you'll need an user/password:
+  * user: irisonfhir
+  * password: irisonfhirA1@

 ## How IRIS on FHIR looks like

 The appointments are shown on the calendar view, loading the information through the FHIR resource: Appointment.